MYRIAM D. DIATTA, BFA, MFA, PhD

 APPROACH

-On this page, I pull back the curtain on my work.
+On this page, I unpack the guts of my work for those of us who like to geek out on the ‘how’ of things.
 I foreground why it matters socially and culturally.
-I unpack the inner workings for those of us who like to geek out on the ‘how’ of things.

 Image credit: Philip Chang 2018 | Tanzania